jacobpretorius/Azure-Functions/README.md

 ### Functions

 **Toggl project tracked check**

 Checks a given project in Toggl to see how much time has been logged to it for the current day.

 **Toggl start sleeping In timer**

 The Azure re-implementation of [toggl-sleeping-in](https://github.com/jacobpretorius/toggl-sleeping-in) which used to run on the ex-wonderful webtask.io.
 Currently disabled in the function.json file.

 **Toggl => Startpage Sync**

 The sync job that checks Toggl for daily read goal and updates my personal Startpage API.

 **Monzo payment webhook**

 Called by Monzo every time I do transaction, which then triggers my Telegram bot to give me lip on my bad spending choices.

 **Todoist get items today**

 Get the due tasks for the current day.

+**Today View**

+A combination of the Toggl project tacked check and Todoist get items today functions in one call.

 ### Installation